Chapter 7 : The Man in the Smoke

 “Can you come in tomorrow?” she asked.
 He nodded quickly, and they moved onto other, less depressing topics until Teddy got home and the three of them sat down to dinner.

 The next day, Victoire got up at her usual time.
-Given the situation, both Seamus and Lavender had made it clear to her that if she wanted to come in later, she could, but Victoire knew that falling into those habits when you had a good excuse just made it harder to really get back into your daily life.
+Given the situation, both Seamus and Lavender had made it clear to her that if she wanted to come in later, she could, but Victoire knew that falling into those habits when you had a good excuse just made it harder to really get back into your daily life for when you didn’t.

 When she got out of the shower and entered the kitchen, however, she found Teddy already in there.
 Steam was rising from the cup of hot tea was sitting on the counter, and he seemed to be frying something on the stove.